Skip to menu Skip to content Skip to footer

 Entry requirements

-There are no entry requirements for this course.
+There are no entry requirements or prerequisites.

 What you'll learn

-• Understand the value and purpose of surveys and when to use them.
+• Understand the value and purpose of surveys, and when to use them.

 • Identify, select and recruit your audience, then choose a suitable survey mode.

-• Understand the impacts of Artificial Intelligence (AI) and ‘bots' in survey design, sampling and data analysis.
+• Understand the impacts of artificial intelligence (AI) and ‘bots' in survey design, sampling and data analysis.

-• Design a quality survey considering question types, standard responses, scales, order and wording.
+• Design a quality survey, considering question types, standard responses, scales, order and wording.

 • Consider your analysis, including open-ended questions.

-• Understand and address research bias and adhere to ethical guidelines.
+• Understand and address research bias, and adhere to ethical guidelines.

 • Test your survey (including cognitive testing) and maximise response rates.